proflynch/MATLAB-for-Scientific-Computing-and-AI/README.md

-# MATLAB-for-Scientific-Computing-and-AI
+# MATLAB for Scientific Computing/AI

-GitHub Repository for the CRC Press book: "MATLAB for Scientific Computing and AI."
+GitHub Repository for the CRC Press book:

+"MATLAB for Scientific Computing and AI."